-- 1. Open doors and windows to ventilate room and all people then to leave the premises - 2.
+- 1. Open doors and windows to ventilate room - 2.
 Let the fire out, or remove and safely dispose of fuel from the appliance. - 3.
 Check for flue chimney blockage and clean if required. - 4.
 Do not attempt to re-light the fire until the cause has been identified and corrected.